 Department of Electrical and Computer Engineering

-The Department of Electrical and Computer Engineering (ECE) is responsible for the curriculum leading to the ABET accredited Bachelor of Science degree with a major in electrical and computer engineering.
+The Department of Electrical and Computer Engineering (ECE) is responsible for the curriculum leading to a Bachelor of Science degree with a major in electrical and computer engineering.

 The ECE major offers two tracks, or areas of concentration, specifically 1) computer engineering and 2) electrical engineering.
 Both are built upon a common set of core courses.
 Beyond this common core, each has its own concentration courses and technical electives, as detailed in the major requirements.